Surakshithkarkera/Hotel_Managemen_System-repo/README.md

 - Billing system

 ## Technologies Used
-- Python / Java / JavaScript
+- HTML, CSS , JavaScript and PHP
-- MySQL / SQLite
+- MySQL